 Finally, after over 10 years of co-ownership with his brothers in Charlotte, Alan Perry moved to the coast to open his own “Perry’s Emporium” inside the Independence Mall in Wilmington in 1991.
 From there, the store has grown out of the mall into what it is today… the largest jewelry store in Southeastern North Carolina.
 “I’m always striving to be #1,” says Alan.

 Josh Perry is Alan Perry’s oldest son.
-He is married to his beautiful wife of 5 years, Stephanie, and has a 3-year-old daughter, Ella.
+He is married to his beautiful wife of 5 years, Stephanie, and has a daughter, Ella, and son, Owen.
 He has worked alongside his father for the past 10 years in the jewelry business.
 He is dedicated to continuing to follow in his father’s footsteps along with his younger brother, Jordan.

 Josh is very well versed in the jewelry business, from appraising jewelry to buying and grading diamonds and gemstones.
 He has completed his Gemological Institute of America Certification in Diamonds & Gemstones.

 Jewelry Repair Specialist